multimeric/wordnet-sqlite/README.md

 [sqlite3 API](https://github.com/mapbox/node-sqlite3/wiki/API#databaseclosecallback).The returned object is an instance of *Database*, so methods like #run and #foreach can be called directly from it.

+Currently the database consists of only one table called `words`, which has the following columns:

+* `word`.
+A `text` field that contains the dictionary word in its most basic form (without a prefix or suffix) i.e.
+'child' will appear but not 'children'.
+Note that spaces are related with underscore, e.g. "out_of_the_way".
+For further information, have a look at the [WordNet documentation](http://wordnet.princeton.edu/wordnet/)

+* `definition`.
+A `text` field that contains a *gloss*, a string which which may contain a definition, one or more example sentences, or both.
+For example the `definition` field for implicit is the string *being without doubt or reserve; "implicit trust"*, consisting of a definition and one example sentence.

+* `type`.
+Also a text field that contains a string indicating the type of word this row is.
+One of "adj", "adv", "noun", or "verb".
+Note that types such as conjunctions and interjections are not part of the WordNet project so are not present in the database.

+* `rowid`.
+An `integer` field created automatically by SQLite.
+Correspends to the index of the word, so the first entry has a `rowid` of 1.
+However the words are in no particular order so this is not likely to be of any use.

+Here's a simple example usage of the database.
+See the [Example](#example) section for another example.

 ```javascript
 var db = require("wordnet-sqlite");
 db.get("SELECT definition FROM words WHERE word = 'pulpy' LIMIT 1;", function (err, row) {